Access the latest news, analysis and trends impacting your business.

-Broadridge is against all forms of slavery or practices similar to slavery, such as the sale and trafficking of children, debt bondage and serfdom and forced or compulsory labor, including forced or compulsory recruitment of children for use in armed conflict; the use, procuring or offering of a child for prostitution, for the production of pornography or for pornographic performances; the use, procuring or offering of a child for illicit activities, in particular for the production and trafficking of drugs as defined in the relevant international treaties; and work which, by its nature or the circumstances in which it is carried out, is likely to harm the health, safety or morals of children.
+Broadridge is against all forms of slavery or practices similar to slavery, such as the sale and trafficking of men, women, or children, debt bondage and serfdom and forced or compulsory labor.
+This includes: forced or compulsory recruitment of children for use in armed conflict; the use, procuring or offering of a child for prostitution, for the production of pornography or for pornographic performances; the use, procuring or offering of a child for illicit activities, in particular for the production and trafficking of drugs as defined in the relevant international treaties; and work which, by its nature or the circumstances in which it is carried out, is likely to harm the health, safety or morals of children.

 Expected Standards from our Suppliers

-The Suppliers will not employ anyone against their will or force them to work.
-Employees have to be free to leave employment following reasonable notice.
-It must not be required for employees to hand over government issued identification, passports or work permits for identity and right-to-work verification purposes and not for purposes of prohibiting the employees from leaving employment.
+The Suppliers must not employ anyone against their will or force them to work involuntarily.
+Employees must be free to leave employment following reasonable notice.
+Employees are only required to hand over government issued identification, passports or work permits for identity and right-to-work verification purposes and not for purposes of prohibiting the employees from leaving employment.
 The Supplier must allow workers to openly communicate with management regarding working conditions without fear of reprisals of any type.
-Employees need to have the right to associate freely, and see representation.
-The Suppliers will adhere to the federal, state and/or international fair employment practices including but not limited to: hiring, termination, equal pay and discrimination.
+Employees must have the right to associate freely and seek representation.
+The Suppliers must adhere to all applicable federal, state and/or international minimum labor standards and fair employment practices, including but not limited to practices related to hiring, termination, equal pay, discrimination, harassment, retaliation and worker safety.

 Due Diligence Process/Assessment

-Broadridge reserves the right to evaluate, including, but not limited to an onsite audit, of its suppliers to review the risks of human trafficking and slavery in their operations.
-Broadridge may conduct these evaluations itself or it may use a third party for such evaluation.
+Broadridge reserves the right to conduct evaluations of its suppliers, including but not limited to onsite audits, in order to review the risks of human trafficking and slavery in their operations.
+Broadridge may conduct these evaluations itself or it may use a third party.
 Broadridge reserves the right to conduct unannounced audits of our suppliers for trafficking and slavery in the supply chain to evaluate compliance with company standards.
 Broadridge standard terms and conditions require compliance with applicable laws including laws against human trafficking and slavery.